MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/supported-customizations.md

 <!-- TODO: Continue from here -->

 All interaction with Dynamics 365 application pages must only be performed through the methods with the methods documented in the Client API Reference.
 Directly accessing the Document Object Model (DOM) of any Dynamics 365 application pages is not supported.
 The use of jQuery in form scripts and commands is not recommended.
-More information: Client scripting in Customer Engagement using JavaScript
+More information: Client scripting in model-driven apps using JavaScript

 You can open Dynamics 365 forms, views, dialogs, and reports using the methods documented in Open Forms, Views, Dialogs and Reports with a URL.